dog-18/age_verification_django_middleware/README.md

+# Important.
+This project has not been finished.
+It does not have the intended integration with https://github.com/zk-passport/openpassport/tree/main/sdk due to some errors encountered when creating the browser bundle of the said sdk.

 A Django middleware for verifying the user's age before allowing them access to a resource.
 Developed for the purposes of the PSE Hackathon held in Sep 2024.